 Mission of the Food Pill Diet: Improve Health & Planet

-In the summer of 2017, Dan and Andrew were both accepted to Singularity's Global Solutions Program.
+In the summer of 2017, Dan was accepted to Singularity's Global Solutions Program.
 The Google-funded program brought 90 of the smartest and most accomplished people from all over the world to live in the heart of Silicon Valley, on the NASA Ames Research Base.

 The goal was simple: How can we leverage exponential technologies to solve climate change.